 EPA Beach Advisory and Closing Online Notification (aka BEACON) Maps - zoom in to see recent results for salinity, enterococci and temperatures from beaches near you: https://watersgeo.epa.gov/beacon2/beacon.html

 [INTERESTING READ - WHERE THE STANDARD CAME FROM:] Federal Register "Water Quality Standards for Coastal and Great Lakes Recreation Waters" (2004): https://www.federalregister.gov/documents/2004/11/16/04-25303/water-quality-standards-for-coastal-and-great-lakes-recreation-waters

-Gulf of Maine Research Institute (website) - this non-profit conducts local ocean monitoring work of all parts of the ecosystem: https://www.gmri.org/
+Gulf of Maine Research Institute (website) - this non-profit conducts local ocean monitoring work on all parts of the ecosystem: https://www.gmri.org/

 Wikipedia, "Enterococcus": https://en.wikipedia.org/wiki/Enterococcus

 We are pleased to announce that Maine Environmental Laboratory will be performing enterococcus testing for the Maine Healthy Beaches Program for the 2019 season!

 Worth a Listen...

 "...Coastal Conversations is a public affairs program that explores current issues facing Maine’s coastal communities through conversations with people who live, work, and play on our coast.
 From fisheries to tourism, from energy to environment, from economy to ecology, Coastal Conversations goes beyond the social media sound bites, probing deeply into complex issues facing our coast and the creative solutions Maine people are using to solve them."

 Recent topics include: women in fisheries, The Maine Ocean School, Maine birds, clams, seaweed ecology, biotoxins and red tide, and much more...